Centre for Lifelong Education

 - Further education

 various courses for professional development, increasing the competence level and acquiring new skills in the following branches: pedagogy and psychology, computer science, social sciences and administration, agriculture, food technology, project management, languages, commercial sciences, veterinary medicine, environment and art, engineering science.
-At the end of the courses, participants receive a Latvia University of Agriculture Further Education Certificate.
+At the end of the courses, participants receive a Latvia University of Life Sciences and Technologies Further Education Certificate.

 - Study courses for learners

-the possibility to attend courses of basic studies and master's degree studies, and after fulfilling academic obligations receive a certificate issued by the Latvia University of Agriculture.
+the possibility to attend courses of basic studies and master's degree studies, and after fulfilling academic obligations receive a certificate issued by the Latvia University of Life Sciences and Technologies.
 The status of learners gives people an opportunity to obtain knowledge and skills corresponding to the requirements of the labour market irrespective of their age and professional qualification.

 - Preparatory courses